You'll be able to:|

 Lucky Bear Fishing Charters, UPDATES

-FISHING SEASON OPENS EARLY THIS YEAR!
+FISHING SEASON IS WIDE OPEN THIS YEAR!
 Big Bear Lake marinas are opening early this fishing season for boat rentals.
 If you have your own boat the public launch ramps will open April 1.Big Bear Lake is the best spot for trout fishing in Southern California.
 Not only do you get a great day of fishing, but the scenery that surrounds is superb!

 - Holloway's Marina - Now Open 7 days a week for pontoon boat rentals; can launch private boats during limited hours.

 - Pine Knot Marina - Opens March 30 for weekend pontoon boat rentals.
 2014 season opening, April 1.

 - Pleasure Point Marina - Fully Opens APRIL 1 for pontoon boat rentals.